machurch/CookingTimeAnalysis/README.md

 To clean the data, I did the following:
 1. Left merged `recipes` and `interactions`
-    - I did this so that I would be able to work on a dataframe that contained the data from `interactions` for each recipe that occured in both dataframes.
+    - I did this so that I would be able to work on a dataframe that contained the data from `interactions` for each recipe that occured in `'recipes'`.
 2. Filled all ratings of 0 with np.nan
     - If you rate a recipe, the lowest you can rate it is one star which means that recipes that received a rating of 0 weren't rated at all.
 It would be unfair to the recipe to keep the rating at 0 when performing calculations because it would unfairly lower the average.
 3. Created a column with the average rating per recipe